fontanf/knapsacksolver/README.md

   - Bottom-up (iterative), lists: `-a bellman_list` :heavy_check_mark: `-a bellman_list_sort` :heavy_check_mark: `-a bellman_list_rec` :heavy_check_mark:
   - Bottom-up (iterative), array, parallel: `-a bellmanpar_array` :heavy_check_mark:
 - Dynamic programming by Profits `-a dpprofits_array` :heavy_check_mark: `-a dpprofits_array_all` :heavy_check_mark:
-- Primal Branch-and-bound `-a bab` :heavy_check_mark: `-a bab_sort` :heavy_check_mark:
+- Primal Branch-and-bound `-a branchandbound` :heavy_check_mark: `-a branchandbound_sort` :heavy_check_mark:

 #### State of the art algorithms

 Options
-- `c 1`: use `combo` core
+- `-c`: use `combo` core
-- `g X`: `greedy` will be executed at Xth node / if state number goes over X
+- `-g`: `greedy` will be executed at the beginning of the algorithm
-- `gn X`: `greedynlogn` will be executed at Xth node / if state number goes over X
+- `-n X`: `greedynlogn` will be executed at Xth node / if state number goes over X
-- `p X`: state pairing with items outside the core will be executed if state number goes over X
+- `-p X`: state pairing with items outside the core will be executed if state number goes over X
-- `s X`: surrogate relaxation and instance will be solved at Xth node / if state number goes over X
+- `-s X`: surrogate relaxation and instance will be solved at Xth node / if state number goes over X
+- `-k X`: partial solution size (1 <= X <= 64)

 Algorithms:
-- Primal-dual Branch-and-bound `-a "expknap g 0 gn -1 s -1 c false"`, `-a expknap_combo` :heavy_check_mark:
+- Primal-dual Branch-and-bound `-a "expknap -c -g -n -1 -s -1"`, `-a expknap_combo` :heavy_check_mark:
 - Balanced Dynamic programming.
 The list implementation requires a map.
 Therefore, its asymptotical complexity is slightly greater than the one with an array.
 However, the possiblity of combining the dynamic programming with bouding makes it more performant.
 Still, two versions are implemented.
-Options `u` can be set to `b` (partial sorting, Dembo Upper bound with break item) or `t` (complete sorting, better Upper Bound) `-a "balknap u t k 64 g 0 gn -1 s -1"` :heavy_check_mark:
+Options `-u` can be set to `b` (partial sorting, Dembo Upper bound with break item) or `t` (complete sorting, better Upper Bound) `-a "balknap -g -u t -n -1 -s -1 -k 64"` :heavy_check_mark:
-- Primal-dual Dynamic programming (only with list) `-a "minknap k 64 g 0 p -1 s -1 c false"`, `-a combo` :heavy_check_mark:
+- Primal-dual Dynamic programming (only with list) `-a "minknap -c -g -p -1 -s -1 -k 64"`, `-a combo` :heavy_check_mark:

 ## Results